Container of Life

 10_Seed of Life - Solar Plexus

-The seed of life shines within our Solar Plexus Chakra as a source of our vitality, courage and joy.
-This matrix is created by adding a ring of six circles around the central “one”, which in essence birthed the six circles through the Portal of Life.
-The Sun, Sol in Latin, is the center point in our solar system.
+The seed of life shines within our solar plexus chakra as a source of our vitality, courage and joy.
+This matrix is created by adding a ring of six circles around the central “one”, which birthed these six circles through the Portal of Life.
+The Sun, Sol in Latin, is also the “central one” of our solar system.

 Five billion years ago, in the Milky Way galaxy, a newly formed star began to grow hotter and stronger until it fused nearby stardust and gas into planets and rocks.
 Held within its orbit, this star became our Sun.
-It is the “one” and only star in our solar system that planted the seeds.
+It is the “one” and only star in our solar system that planted the seeds of life on Earth.
 The Sun’s electromagnetic core is a consistent source of heat and light that makes all life within its reach possible.

 Ancient astronomers began to identify seven “wanderers”, as divine “ones” who watched over Earth.
 Also known as the “classical planets”, they were the: Sun, Moon, Mercury, Jupiter, Mars, Venus and Saturn.
 These seven divine “ones” planted the seeds that inspired multiple creation stories.